School of Medicine

 Affiliate, Medicine - Med/Infectious Diseases

-Bio I'm a research associate with David Relman, working on the evolution of complex microbial communities such as gut microbiota, through diverse mechanisms including horizontal gene transfer, homologous recombination and de novo mutations.
+Bio I'm a research associate in the lab of Prof. David Relman, working on the interplay between the evolution of microbial communities on ecological time scales and horizontal gene transfer.

 Current Role at Stanford I'm currently working part time for Dr. Kari Nadeau in the Pulmonary and Critical Care department as a bioinformatician - I get lots of awesome immunological data to work with R. My most recent project involves a study on twins, with the goal of correlating environmental factors with variations in cell frequency, serum proteins, and cytokine activation.
 I am mentored by Dr. Sandra Andorf.